 These are available only with your dental professionals.
-A precise mold of your teeth and gums are obtained, and purpose-specific materials are chosen for its construction.
+A precise mould of your teeth and gums is obtained, and purpose-specific materials are chosen for its construction.
 This type of mouthguard offers maximum protection to your teeth and impact concussions due to their precise fit.
-They are the most comfortable due to customized fitting processes performed by a dental professional.
+They are the most comfortable due to the customized fitting processes performed by a dental professional.

 The cost is around $200 to $500 from a professional dental office.